-Community Access Services
+Community Inclusion Services

-Through a process of discovery, we connect our clients to people of all walks of life who share similar interests, such as music, sports, animals, and the outdoors.
+Through a process of discovery, we connect our clients to people of all walks of life who share similar interests such as music, sports, animals, and the outdoors.
 The personal growth that comes from exploring new opportunities and developing relationships builds confidence while having fun.

 Some examples of our clients’ activities include fishing, golfing, volunteering at animal shelters, singing with a choir, visiting local coffee shops, going to the zoo, and spending time at neighborhood community centers.

 To Qualify, an individual must fall into one of these two eligibility categories:

 - Individuals with developmental disabilities ages 62 and older who have retired, or have never worked and do not want a job.

 - Individuals who have opted out of employment services after 9 months or more in an employment program or have received an Exception to Policy (ETP) from their DDA Case Manager to forego employment services.